durudex/durudex-docs/docs/dev/api/user.md

 You will be refunded the authentication tokens of your account

-## Authentication
+## Authorization

-Authentication is required in some requests in order to recognize the user.
+Authorization is required in some requests to control the level of access to resources.
 To do this, we have two tokens are used, `access` and `refresh`.

 **Access** - it is a JWT token that is valid for a small amount of time.
-It is used in queries who need authentication.
+It is used in queries who need аuthorization.

 **Refresh** - is a token used to update the access token.